Apple’s new architecture may be an opportunity for resellers

 Apple’s new M1 ARM processor Macbooks caused quite a stir in the consumer tech world, but what does the latest architecture mean for resellers and service providers?

-For the Catalytic IT director Michael Lester, it’s a matter of “no news is good news.”
+For Catalytic IT director Michael Lester, it’s a matter of “no news is good news.”

 “We thought, with the M1 coming out that there was going to be a massive shift with a lot of things that we needed to get used to and adapt to, but the truth is, Apple’s done a really good job of making sure that things just continue and the compatibility works really well.”